 Belgium is best known for two things: beer and chocolate.
-We found that Bruges was definitely a mecca for those with a sweet tooth.
-Here are nine places that we tried and recommend for getting your chocolate fix on a Belgian holiday.
+We visited Bruges for Christmas and found that the city was definitely a mecca for those with a sweet tooth.
+Here are nine places that we tried and recommend for getting your chocolate fix on a Belgian Christmas holiday.

 1. The Chocolate Line